 How to Apply

 Thank you for your interest in the Alaska Family Medicine Residency.
-This year is particularly different because we are hosting a purely virtual interview process due to the COVID-19 pandemic.
-We understand there are many uncertainties and many questions may arise, but we hope to make this a smooth and informative experience.
+We will be hosting a purely virtual interview process in the 2022-2023 recruitment season and are dedicated to making this a smooth and informative experience.
 Applications are only accepted through the Electronic Residency Application System (ERAS).
+Our interview dates will be from October 18, 2022 through December 8, 2022.

 Application Process: COVID-19 Updates